What are the Tax Benefits of a Trust?

 Income Tax Benefits

-One advantage of a discretionary trust is that the income tax that has been accrued by the beneficiary is determined by their individual marginal rate.
-This can be extremely beneficial, as it means that the trustee can mitigate the overall tax obligations of the beneficiaries involved in a discretionary trust, as the trust income can be allocated to beneficiaries with lower marginal tax rates.
+One advantage of a discretionary trust relates to tax benefits.
+Here, the income tax that has been accrued by the beneficiary is determined by their individual marginal rate.
+This can be extremely beneficial.
+In particular, it means that the trustee can mitigate the overall tax obligations of the beneficiaries involved in a discretionary trust.
+This because the trust income can be allocated to beneficiaries with lower marginal tax rates.
 This is also known as ‘income splitting’.

 For example, Sally earns $500,000 per annum and as a result, she falls within the highest tax bracket.
 Sally also has a husband who earns $120,000 p.a and has 3 kids who all earn around $18,000.
 Now let’s say that Sally and her husband want to invest $150,000 into a discretionary trust.
-The trust begins to earn significant returns and, assuming Sally has declared herself as the trustee, she must decide how to distribute the trust money.
+The trust begins to earn significant returns.
+Assuming Sally has declared herself as the trustee, she must decide how to distribute the trust money.

-It would be wise if Sally distributes the bulk of the trust money to her husband and kids as they fall within lower tax brackets, as opposed to allocating it to herself.
+It would be wise if Sally distributes the bulk of the trust money to her husband and kids.
+This is because they fall within lower tax brackets, as opposed to allocating it to herself.
 As such, the income from the trust will be taxed at substantially lower tax rates.

 Capital Gains Tax (CGT) Benefits